jmg/node-simple-chat/README.md

 ------------------------------------------------------------------

-### Setup your Chat Room
+## Setup your Chat Room

 ------------------------------------------------------------------

-Install node-js.
-Just follow this guide https://github.com/joyent/node/wiki/Installation.
+To Install node-js just follow this guide https://github.com/joyent/node/wiki/Installation.

-Install the Node Pacakge Manager (NPM).
-Read this https://github.com/isaacs/npm.
+Then you need to Install the Node Pacakge Manager (NPM).
+Read this guide https://github.com/isaacs/npm.

 ------------------------------------------------------------------